dprint/dprint-plugin-roslyn/README.md

 ## Configuration

-Specify a "roslyn" configuration property in _.dprintrc.json_:
+Specify a "roslyn" configuration property in _dprint.json_:

 ```jsonc
 {